-In 2016, the Nomination and Remuneration Committee discussed and made recommendations regarding the Executive Committee remuneration package, as well as on the new long-term incentive plan for the L-level personnel.
-The committee made recommendations for the reappointment of the Directors and for the Directors fees.
-The Nomination and Remuneration Committee also prepared the remuneration report, as included in the 2015 annual report.
+In 2017, the Nomination and Remuneration Committee discussed and made recommendations regarding the Executive Committee remuneration package.
+The committee made recommendations for the appointment of new Directors and new members of the Nomination and Remuneration Committee and of the Audit Committee, and for the Directors fees.
+The Nomination and Remuneration Committee also prepared the remuneration report, as included in the 2016 annual report.
+Based on the results of the self-assessment questionnaire regarding the valuation of the functioning of the Board and Committees, the Nomination and Remuneration Committee has agreed to undertake additional efforts and actions in order to improve the effectiveness of the Board and Committees' meetings.

 In compliance with the Corporate Governance Charter, the majority of the members of the Nomination and Remuneration Committee are independent.

-Evaluation of the Nomination and Remuneration Committee

-For information on the evaluation process of the Nomination and Remuneration Committee, please refer to the section "Evaluation of the Board of Directors".
+Evaluation of the Nomination and Remuneration Committee For information on the evaluation process of the Nomination and Remuneration Committee, please refer to the section "Evaluation of the Board of Directors".